connexcs/docs/docs/setup/config/templates.md

 1. Click the blue **`+`**.
 2. **Name** the template.
-3. **Subject** for the communication supports variables
+3. **Subject** for the communication (supports variables).
-4. Entering text into the **SMS** field does not cause the SMS to be sent, but it is available for use when other parts of the system have SMS set.
+4. **SMS** field does not cause the SMS to be sent, but it is available for use when other parts of the system have SMS set.
 5. Use **Text** or **HTML** for the content of the communication.

 *The templating system will replace placeholders with the variable when it is rendered.